ocsigen/tyxml/examples/mini_website_jsx/Readme.md

 This is the minimal website in pure tyxml using the jsx syntax extension.
-To generate the website, compile `minihtml.ml` and then execute.
+To generate the website, compile `minihtml.re` and then execute.
 This can be done with `make`.

 Content of this directory:
-- `minihtml.ml`: Generates the Html.
+- `minihtml.re`: Generates the Html.
 - `Makefile`: Simple rules to create the website.
 - `.merlin`: An appropriate merlin file.
 - Readme.md : You are reading it